Why Research at Marquette?

 • Marquette’s largest research sponsor in 2023 was the National Health Institute (NIH), with over $11 million awarded

-Marquette makes it easy to find funding!
+We make it easy to find funding!
 The Office of Research and Sponsored Programs (ORSP) offers faculty and staff a wide range of information on funding sources for research and other projects that support Marquette's mission.
-Marquette personnel seeking funding opportunities can use the resources on the ORSP webpage to find what best suits their research needs.
+MU personnel seeking funding opportunities can use the resources on the ORSP webpage to find what best suits their research needs.

 Alissa W